shautvast/notes/cmd/playwright-setup.md

 ```
 added the DEBUG env var to see logging of the wds server startup while running playwright

-for convinience and to inform your mates I added the 2 options with `--headed` and `--ui`.
+for convenience and to inform your mates I added the 2 options with `--headed` and `--ui`.
 Use the ui to develop your tests

 the WDS setup is in [here](web-dev-server.md)